 I don’t get it.
 She was 17, 20, or 22.
-She didn’t have a one piece powder blue uniform with chocolate stains all over it, black cat eye glasses, or 3 pencils sticking out of a tight pulled hair bun in the back of her head, and yet when she approached me, she said “what’s it going to be “Hun?”
+She didn’t have a one-piece powder blue uniform with chocolate stains all over it, black cat-eye glasses, or 3 pencils sticking out of a tightly pulled hair bun in the back of her head, and yet when she approached me, she said “what’s it going to be “Hun?”
 Yea, there was a time when any young good-looking woman working at the restaurant, bar, or even the DMV called me “honey,” I was thrilled.
 Well, a slight exaggeration; any person who actually talks to you at the DMV is probably new, and on the verge of screwing up your license renewal, or getting fired for not acting like one of Satan’s minions.
 The point is, am I showing signs of advanced age, or are the young wait staff just out-of-place with their terms of endearment?
 I’m not sure what annoys me more; the fake “familiar sincerity” or the creeping of my own paranoia telling me the waitress calling me sweetie; she thinks she enhances her own tip.

-In the end, am I surprise by all this?
+In the end, am I surprised by all this?
 No. Am I completely offended?
 No. Will I continue to ignore it…….not for long.
 Pardon the pun, but here’s some tips of my own; if you work with the public, and you have a regular, learn their name.
 If you want a better tip, stop texting behind the counter and bring the glass of juice I asked for 10 minutes ago.
 If you want to call me dear, wait until you’re at least 40 years older than me, or,”pick up the check” sweetie!

 This is awesome!!
 Even though I am female, I am starting to get the same thing especially when I go out to eat lunch at a diner or small restaurant.

 For God’s sake, Honey, do me a favour and write some more.

 Pingback: STOP THE PRESSES!!
 Official Announcement for ZD45! | Zulu Delta 45